aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/workbook-conversions/pdf/embed-attachment-to-pdf/_index.md

 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 In Excel, you can insert an Ole Object with source data ([embedded-attachments-example.xlsx](embedded-attachments-example.xlsx)).
-Double click the Ole Object, the embedded file will be opened.
+Double‑click the Ole Object, and the embedded file will be opened.

-Generally, while converting to PDF, the Ole Object will be rendered as an icon or a thumbnail without the Ole Object source data.
-With option [PdfSaveOptions.GetEmbedAttachments()](https://reference.aspose.com/cells/cpp/aspose.cells/pdfsaveoptions/getembedattachments/), you can embed the Ole Object source data as an attachment in PDF.
-You can double click the icon or the thumbnail in PDF to open the source file of the Ole Object.
+Generally, while converting to PDF, the Ole Object is rendered as an icon or a thumbnail without the Ole Object's source data.
+With the option [PdfSaveOptions.GetEmbedAttachments()](https://reference.aspose.com/cells/cpp/aspose.cells/pdfsaveoptions/getembedattachments/), you can embed the Ole Object's source data as an attachment in the PDF.
+You can double‑click the icon or the thumbnail in the PDF to open the source file of the Ole Object.

 ```c++
 #include <iostream>